How And When To Make Kids Independent

 - Encourage them with little phrases like “Show me how you do it”, “Let’s give it a try”, etc.

-- Make them learn skills like riding a bicycle, read them inspirational stories.
+- Make them learn skills like riding a bicycle and trikes, read them inspirational stories.

 - Allow them some time to solve their little problems like fixing a worn out toy or changing batteries.
 If they seek your help, involve them too and give chances for their suggestions.
 This helps in building up their analytical and motor skills and also raises curiosities in little minds.